Hypogonadotropic hypogonadism (HH) is a form of hypogonadism that is due to a problem with the pituitary gland or hypothalamus.

 - Short stature (in some cases)

-- Loss of sexual interest (libido) in men
+- Loss of interest in sex (libido) in men

 - Loss of menstrual periods (amenorrhea) in women

 - Loss of muscle mass in men